 Endurance Rider & Former Airline Pilot

 The terrain will invariably include mountain passes, green open valleys, wooded hills, river crossings, wetland and floodplains, sandy semi-arid dunes, rolling hills, dry riverbeds and of course open steppe.
-Each rider has access to 30 Mongolian horses which are used during the course of the event as riders must change horses every 40 km at the support stations.
+Each rider has access to 25 semi feral horses for 40 km each.
+The ride starts at 7.00 am each day with a curfew after 8:30 pm.
+There are penalties if your tracker moves too far at night!!

 The horses themselves are semi-wild, and may not cooperate with the rider, adding one more level of difficulty to the race.
-Riders will spend thirteen to fourteen hours a day in the saddle, and the race lasts ten days.
+Riders will spend thirteen to fourteen hours a day in the saddle, with the leaders coming home in 7 days and the rest up to 10 days.

 To complete the race is an accomplishment in and of itself, as only half the racers usually finish the race in any given year.
 Come the 19th of August Sally intends to be one of them!